skysaw13/skysaw13.github.io/index.md

 title: Skylar Sawyer
 description: CEAMLS SAIRI Summer 2025 Research Website

-motto: "You have to what you have to do, to do what you want to do."
+motto: "You have to do what you have to do, to do what you want to do."

 quick_facts:
   - "🎓 Senior, Pyschology and Computer Science @ Morgan State University"